 The Exchange Offer is intended to satisfy certain of the Company's obligations under the Registration Rights Agreement.
 The Company will not receive any cash proceeds from the issuance of the Exchange Notes in the Exchange Offer.
-The gross proceeds of \$75.0 million from the issuance of the Notes on May 19, 1997 were used to: (i) repay all of the outstanding indebtedness under the Amended and Restated Credit Agreement, dated as of June 6, 1995, among Radio One, NationsBank of Texas, N.A., as agent and lender, and the other lenders named therein, as amended (the "Existing Credit Facility"); (ii) fund the balance of the total consideration in respect of the Philadelphia Acquisition and certain payments due under the related LMA; (iii) pay for the leasehold improvements and new equipment in respect of the Lanham Offices and studios; (iv) provide funding for other general purposes, including working capital; and (v) pay the related fees and expenses in connection with the DC Acquisition).
+The gross proceeds of \$75.0 million from the issuance of the Notes on May 19, 1997 were used to: (i) repay all of the outstanding indebtedness under the Amended and Restated Credit Agreement, dated as of June 6, 1995, among Radio One, NationsBank of Texas, N.A., as agent and lender, and the other lenders named therein, as amended (the "Existing Credit Facility"); (ii) fund the balance of the total consideration in respect of the Philadelphia Acquisition and certain payments due under the related LMA; (iii) pay for the leasehold improvements and new equipment in respect of the Lanham Offices and other amounts associated with moving the Company's Washington, D.C. offices and studios; (iv) provide funding for other general purposes, including working capital; and (v) pay the related fees and expenses in connection with the DC Acquisition).
 See "The Transactions."